 Sports sponsoring in the Braunschweig-Wolfsburg region has for many years been an important part of the corporate activities with which Volkswagen Financial Services assume social responsibility.
 This commitment has now been expanded.
 The Volkswagen Group's finance division is now providing financial support to young sportsmen and women in Lower Saxony.
-A funding pot of one million euros per year has been made available for this purpose.
+A funding pot of up to one million euros per year has been made available for this purpose.
 A high-profile jury panel will decide on the amount and duration of the individual sponsorships.

 While top-level sports in Germany can rely on a solid financing base in most instances, the situation is quite different in many cases when it comes to the field of youth sport.
 Without the support of parents, grandparents or other sponsors, young sporting talents would be hardly able to pursue their passion at all – particularly in the more expensive disciplines.
 At the latest after school is completed, the question arises whether to continue pursuing the dream of top-class sport or rather earn money first.

-In order to give talented up-and-coming athletes more financial leeway to make their choice, Volkswagen Financial Services have expanded their sports sponsorship and are now making one million euros per year available to the new generation of sportsmen and women.
+In order to give talented up-and-coming athletes more financial leeway to make their choice, Volkswagen Financial Services have expanded their sports sponsorship and are now making up to one million euros per year available to the new generation of sportsmen and women.
 The offer is aimed specifically at sporting youngsters in the state of Lower Saxony from as many different sports as possible.
 Frank Fiedler, Chief Financial Officer of Volkswagen Financial Services AG, explained the company's involvement: "We are known as a good corporate citizen and we take our social responsibility very seriously.
 We therefore see our realignment in the field of sports sponsoring as an important addition to our activities."

 Jury of experts decides on sponsorship amount and duration